jamescooke/blog/content/pages/about.rst

 Hello, my name is James
 #######################

-I'm a London-based web development person, working mainly with Linux, Python, vim, whiteboards and hopefully as many excellent people as possible.
+I'm a London-based web development contractor, working mainly with Linux, Python, vim, whiteboards and hopefully as many excellent people as possible.

 During my time with web, I've worked in a number of different roles focused on development - from the specification and design, to implementation, management and test.
 A full breakdown is on my `StackOverflow Careers profile
 <http://careers.stackoverflow.com/jamescooke/>`_.

-I'm currently looking for my next role - you can contact me about work by emailing me on `hi AT jamescooke DOT info`.
+You can contact me about any potential projects by emailing me on `hi AT jamescooke DOT info`.

 Elsewhere on the web